 There followed vigorous discussion of the JSON serialisation and detailed examination of the JSON Schema proposed.

-At the end of the day it was tentatively accepted that there were no major errors.
+At the end of the day, it was tentatively accepted that there were no major errors.

 Friday 3rd May 2024

 Discussion with Charles Sheehe (GRC-LCN0) about what DAI is doing and how it might be used for his needs in terms of privacy of information for LunaNet.